JamesIves/discord-webhooks/README.md

 Easy to use module for Python which allows for sending of webhooks to a [Discord server](https://discordapp.com/).

 ## Installation Steps 💽
-The `discord_webhooks` package can be installed into your project via Pip.
+The `Discord-Webhooks` module can be installed into your project via Pip.

 ```
 $ pip install Discord-Webhooks